 What is carbamazepine?

 Carbamazepine is an anticonvulsant.
-It works by decreasing nerve impulses that cause seizures and nerve pain, such as tregimenal neuralgia and diabetic neuropathy.
+It works by decreasing nerve impulses that cause seizures and nerve pain, such as trigeminal neuralgia and diabetic neuropathy.

 Carbamazepine is also used to treat bipolar disorder.